KNMI/KNMI-React-Redux-Starter-Kit/README.md

-# GeoWeb FrontEnd

-The GeoWeb FrontEnd started at the Royal Netherlands Meteorological Institute as part of the GeoWeb Project.
-This project intends to provide integrated tooling for the Early Warning Center / Weather Room.

-## Notice
-This software is under very active development and should NEVER EVER be used in production!
-It is currently very alpha, very incomplete, and comes without any guarantees.
-It may create a perpetual thundercloud above your head.
+# KNMI React/Redux Starter Kit

+The intention of this project is to provide a standard and modern starter kit for web application development using React within the Royal Netherlands Meteorological Institute (KNMI).
+It serves as a stepping stone with integrated development, deployment, testing.

 ## What you'll find here

 - [Components](#components)